Translating…

 On Chain Governance

-• Proposals, voting, and execution occur entirely on chain
+• Proposal submission, voting, and execution occur on chain

 Off Chain Governance